BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks: Introduction

 When the category $\mathcal{A}$ considered is that of representations of the preprojective algebra of a quiver, and $\varpi=\JH$ is the affinization morphism, $\ulrelCoHA_{\varpi}$ coincides with the relative CoHA considered in \cite{davison2020bps}.
 By taking derived global sections, we get back the cohomological Hall algebra of the preprojective algebra constructed in \cite{schiffmann2020cohomological} (see \S\ref{subsection:comparison_preproj}).
 For semistable Higgs bundles of fixed slope, we recover the semistable cohomological Hall algebra of a smooth projective curve constructed in \cite{minets2020cohomological,sala2020cohomological}.
+It is explained in detail in Appendix~\ref{section:relativeCoHA} how to compare the multiplications on $\SA_{\varpi}$ defined via the $3$-term RHom complex and in the classical way \cite{davison2020bps}.
 In each of these cases, we obtain a lift of the cohomological Hall algebra to an algebra object in the category of complexes of mixed Hodge modules on $\CM_{\mathcal{A}}$.